-The Bonds are being offered and sold outside the United States in reliance on Regulation S under the Securities Act ("Regulation S").
+The Bonds are being offered and sold outside the United States to non-U.S. persons in reliance on Regulation S.

-In addition, until 40 days after the commencement of the offering of the Bonds, an offer or sale of Bonds within the United States by any dealer (whether or not participating in the offering) may violate the registration requirements of the Securities Act.
+In addition, until 40 days after the commencement of the offering of the Bonds, an offer or sale of Bonds within the United States by any dealer that is not participating in the offering may violate the registration requirements of the Securities Act